Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-07-20-the-very-first-initiative.md

           including teas, lozenges, powders, lotion bars, salves, etc. They made medicine bags to store the medicines in.
 It incorporated food security through growing medicinal plants, herbs and vegetables.
-Adults, teachers and elders were involved in the program through a train the trainer approach.
+Adults, teachers and elders were involved in the program through a train- the- trainer approach.
         imagesVideos:
           image: /uploads/photostudio_1581981687569.jpg